-- <package> Name of the IPKG/OPKG the macro should work on - UID> User ID all files and directory of the archive should use in the target's root filesystem.
+- <UID> User ID all files and directory of the archive should use in the target's root filesystem.
 A uses the file's/directory's UID in the archive - <GID> Group ID the files and directories should use in the target's root filesystem.
-A uses the file's/directory's GID in the archive - <archive> Name of the archive to be used in this call.
-The given path and filename is used as is - base path> Base path component in the root filesystem the archive should be extracted to.
+A uses the file's/directory's GID in the archive base path> Base path component in the root filesystem the archive should be extracted to.
 Can be just / for root.